Cartography - Calendar of Exhibitions

 The City Palace Museum, Udaipur is holding an exhibition on rare painted and printed maps of Udaipur in association with The Getty Foundation of the USA.
 The exhibition Picturing Place: Painted and Printed Maps at the Udaipur Court brings together rare printed maps, painted maps and cartographic documents from the Mewar Royal collection in the Mardana Mahal.
 The exhibition gives visitors fascinating insights into how places, landscapes, and the topography of the State of Mewar were produced on maps, paintings, and other related documents.

-July 27, 2023 – June 2024 - Chapel Hill, North Carolina
+July 27, 2023 – September 2024 - Chapel Hill, North Carolina

 As a member of the first expedition to Virginia in 1585, the artist and explorer John White created a detailed rendering of the east coast of North America from Virginia to Florida.
 White’s work is considered the first map of the region drawn from direct observation.
 But it is also noted for its dramatic pictorial record of the voyage, with depictions of ships, flying fish, and formidable sea monsters.
 This exhibition, Compasses, Cartouches, and Creatures: Exploring the Art of North Carolina Maps, explores a selection of historical North Carolina maps and the ways that mapmakers used artistic embellishments to educate, entertain, and entice.
 Exhibition is in Wilson Library, 208 Raleigh Street; open 9:00-5:00, Monday-Friday, except holidays.